 ● Service Providers: we contract with service providers to perform certain functions on our behalf.
 Examples include database providers who assist in identity verification and site analysis providers.
 Their access is limited only to the personal data needed to perform the functions carried out on our behalf as our agent, and only for the purpose of performing those functions; and

-● Credit Reference Agencies: in order to process your application, we will perform credit and identity checks on you with one or more CRAs.
+● Credit Reference Agencies: if you make a loan application, we will perform credit and identity checks on you with one or more CRAs.
 Where you take out a credit agreement with banking services from us we may also make periodic searches at CRAs to manage your account with us.
 To do this, we will supply your personal information to CRAs and they will give us information about you.
 This will include information from your credit application and about your financial situation and financial history.
 CRAs willsupply to us both public (including the electoral register) and shared credit,financial situation and financial history information and fraud prevention information.

 4.2 We will use this information to: